« Previous Page

 First-line chemotherapy and targeted therapy

-Currently, there are eight active U.S. Food and Drug Administration (FDA)-approved drugs for patients with metastatic colorectal cancer that are used alone and in combination with other drugs:
+Currently, there are thirteen active U.S. Food and Drug Administration (FDA)-approved drugs for patients with metastatic colorectal cancer that are used alone and in combination with other drugs:

-When 5-FU was the only active chemotherapy drug, trials in patients with locally advanced, unresectable, or metastatic disease demonstrated partial responses and prolongation of the time-to-progression (TTP) of disease,[12,13] and improved survival and quality of life in patients who received chemotherapy versus best supportive care.[14,15,16] Several trials have analyzed the activity and toxic effects of various 5-FU/leucovorin (LV) regimens, using different doses and administration schedules, and showed essentially equivalent results with a median survival time of approximately 12 months.
+When 5-FU was the only active chemotherapy drug, trials in patients with locally advanced, unresectable, or metastatic disease demonstrated partial responses and prolongation of the time-to-progression (TTP) of disease,[12,13] and improved survival and quality of life in patients who received chemotherapy versus best supportive care.[14,15,16] Several trials have analyzed the activity and toxic effects of various 5-FU/leucovorin (LV) regimens using different doses and administration schedules and showed essentially equivalent results with a median survival time in the of approximately 12 months.